johnwcowan/r7rs-work/BottomScheme.md

 Only `cond` without `=>`, `and`, `or`, `let`, `letrec`, `begin`, and named `let` (with the restriction that the bound procedure can only be invoked in tail positions within the lexical scope of the `let`).

+5.3 Variable definitions

+Only `define`, either at top level or internally.

 5.5 Record-type definitions

 SRFI 137, but returning a list of five procedures rather than returning five values.